bert-28/rmi/README.md

 # Resurrection Musical Instruments (RMI) 🎸
-### A dark-themed, luxury Management System for a musical instrument store.
-This application handles Inventory, Sales (POS), Service Requests, and Appointments with a focus on a high-end user experience.
+### A black and red-themed, luxury Management System for a musical instrument store.
+This application handles Inventory, Sales (POS), Analytics, Service Requests, and Appointments with a focus on a high-end user experience.

 ### ✨ Features
 **Inventory Management: Full CRUD operations for musical gear.